TheBevyFlock/bevy_new_2d/docs/design.md

 ### Pattern

-Define your assets in a `Handles` resource that maps their path to a `Handle`:
+Define your assets in a `Handles` resource that maps their path to a `Handle`.
+If you are definiting the assets in code, add them as constants to the `Handles` struct.
+Otherwise, load them dynamically from e.g. a file.

 ```rust
 #[derive(Resource, Debug, Deref, DerefMut, Reflect)]